 Besides the daring enterprise of Captain Smalls in bringing out the Planter, his gallant conduct in rescuing her a second time, for which he was made captain of her, and his invaluable services to the Army and Navy as a pilot in waters where he perfectly knew not only every bank and bar, but also where every torpedo was situated, there are still other elements to be considered in estimating the value of Captain Smalls' services to the country.
-The Planter on the 13th of May, 1862, was a most useful and important vessel to the enemy.
+The Planter, on the 13th of May, 1862, was a most useful and important vessel to the enemy.
 The loss of her was a severe blow to the enemy's service in carrying supplies and troops to different points of the harbor and river fortifications.
+At the very time of the service she had on board the armament for Eart Righty.
+The Planter was taken by the government at a valuation of \$10.000. river fortifications.
 At the very time of the seizure she had on board the armament for Fort Ripley.
-Planter was taken by the government at a valuation of \$9,000, one half of which was paid to the captain and crew, the captain receiving onethird of one-half, or \$1,500.
-Upon what principle the government claimed one half of this capture cannot be divined, nor yet how this disposition could have been made of her without any judicial proceed-That \$9,000 was an absurdly low valuation for the Planter is abundantly shown by facts stated in the affidavits of Charles H. Campbell and E. M. Baldwin, which are appended.
+The Planter was taken by the government at a valuation of \$9,000, one-half of which was paid to the captain and crew, the captain receiving one-third of one-half, or \$1,500.
+Upon what principle the government claimed one-half of this capture cannot be divined, nor yet how this disposition could have been made of her without any judicial proceeding.
+That \$9,000 was an absurdly low valuation for the Planter is abundantly shown by facts stated in the affidavits of Charles H. Campbell and E. M. Baldwin, which are appended.
 In addition thereto their sworn average valuation of the Planter was \$67,500.
-The report of Montgomery Sicard, commander and inspector of ordnance, to Commodore Patterson, navy-yard commandant, shows that the eargo of the Planter, as raw material, was worth \$3,043.05; that at ante-bellum prices it was worth \$7,163.35, and at war prices \$10,290.60.
+The report of Montgomery Sicard, commander and inspector of ordnance, to Commodore Patterson, navy-yard commandant, shows that the cargo of the Planter, as raw material, was worth \$3,043.05; that at anto-bellum prices it was worth \$7,163.35, and at war prices \$10,290.60.
 For this cargo the government has never paid one dollar.
-It is a severe comment on the justice as well as the boasted generosity of the government, that, whilst it had received \$60,000 to \$70,000 worth of property at the hands of Captain Smalls, it has paid him the trifling amount of \$1,500, and for twenty years his gallant daring and distinguished and valuable services which he has rendered to the country have been wholly unrecognized.
+It is a severe comment on the justice as well as the boasted generosity of the government, that, whilst it had received \$60,000 to \$70,000 worth of property at the hands of Captain Smalls, it has paid him the trifling amount of \$1,500, and for twenty years his gallant daring and distinguished and valuable services which he has rendered to the country have been wholly unrecognized. country have been wholly unrecognized.

-Report of Flag Officer DuPont.
+Report of Flag Offiver Du Pont.